JAYA-KRUSHNA/TIME-TABLE-GENERATOR/README.md

 ## 📄 License

-This project is built for the academic hackathon at ANITS.
+This project is built for the academic hackathon at JNTU-A.

 ---